tmuxengr3070/02-applying-styles-articles/prompts.md

   * Add a simple, modern font for the whole page

   ## Prompt 2
-  Use a site called placeholder.co to add a small rounded placeholder image inside the same list item as the author name so that it appears in line with the name.
+  Use a site called placeholder.co to add a small rounded placeholder image inside the same list item as the author name so it appears in line with the name.